Bad Faith Expulsion of a LLC Member

 What to Do When Facing Membership Issues Within Your LLC

 Whether an LLC can continue to operate after a member is expelled is based on the membership operating agreement.
-Absent wording to the contrary in the agreement, the remaining members can continue the business after a member is expelled.
+Absent wording to the contrary in the agreement, the remaining members can continue the business even after a member is expelled.
 However, members of an LLC can determine in their LLC membership agreement, the fate of the business if a member is discharged.
 Whatever outcome is agreed to in the LLC agreement will generally be honored by the Courts.

 Determining the Value of an Expelled Member’s Interest in The LLC